 Georgia Farm Bureau Hay Contest Rules

-6. Fill a one-gallon zip lock bag with naturally field dried core samples taken from at least 5 different bales (rolls or squares) within the same farm, same field and cut under uniform conditions.
+- Fill a one gallon zip lock bag with naturally field dried core samples taken from at least 5 different bales (rolls or squares) within the same farm, same field and cut under uniform conditions.

-Complete and send this entry form, samples and a check for $20 (for each entry) payable to:
+Complete and send this entry form, sample and a check for $20 (per sample) payable to:

 Georgia Farm Bureau